 What type of candy melts should you use?

-How to store gingerbread truffles
+How to store truffles

 How long do gingerbread truffles last?